RautPrajakta/Event-Management-System/README.md

 # Event-Management-System
 An event management system allows users to access and manage all aspects of an event.
 The system allow users to book entries for event and allow admin to manage events, users, booking & other data.
-In Dashboard their are display the information like
+In Dashboard their are display the information like <br>
  i) Total new booking
  ii) Total approved booking
  iii) Total Cancelled booking